countable-web/open-source-corporation/hr/FRONT_END_POSTING.md

 Hi!

+`cta`

 If you love CSS and HTML (and maybe some javascript and design), let's chat!

+`responsibilities and skills`

+You will be responsible for:

+1. Designs, html, css and javascript for internal projects.
+2. Precision and attention to detail in your designs.
+3. Excellent code quality and standards.
+4. Working on improving our front end work delivery pipeline by finding ways to improve and automate.

 You should have a portfolio that demonstrates most if not all of: